ietf-wg-jose/json-web-proof/draft-jmiller-json-web-proof.md

 Every JWP algorithm must include a digest method that is used to generate a cryptographic hash of the base64url-serialized protected header.
 The protected header cannot be selectively disclosed and the digest value MUST be included in all proof values.

-In order to minimize linkability, the protected header SHOULD be static across all JWPs for a given key or issuer.
+In order to minimize linkability, the protected header MUST be static across all JWPs for a given key and layout.
 All reused headers MUST have the same base64url-serialized value to avoid any non-deterministic JSON serialization, and the JWP algorithm's digest method MUST have a deterministic output for identical inputs.

 ## Payloads